Dm2998/Data_Analysis_Lab/README.md

 that are used for accomplishing normalization (but we will not be covering them here) are:
 a.
 Min–max normalization.
 b.
 Z-score normalization.
 c.
-Normalization by decimal scaling
+Normalization by decimal scaling.

 <br>